How much do bloggers REALLY earn in 2026? (Statistics from the Blogging Income Survey 2026)

 It’s not sufficient to simply create a product and advertise it on your website.
 You need to do market research, create a product your audience is actually willing to pay for, build a high converting sales page, launch your product properly, build an evergreen sales funnel, do digital product specific SEO, grow your personal authority, harness the power of customer advocacy and convert your traffic into red hot leads with high converting lead magnets and new subscriber nurture sequences.

-Those who understand this are killing it when it comes to digital product RPMs… but those who don’t, and think all you need to do is put together a basic ebook, are very much underachieving in this area.
+Those who understand this are absolutely killing it when it comes to digital product RPMs… but those who don’t, and think all you need to do is put together a basic ebook and pop it on your site somewhere, are very much underachieving in this area.

 Key takeaways